surifirstpin/biplus_documentation/docs/README.md

 #### Embedded Analytics

-Acubi installed within your own product, application, portal, or website as it is embedded in many popular software solutions and technologies.
+Get Acubi installed within your own product, application, portal or website. as it is embedded in many popular software solutions and technologies.

 #### Connect to any Data Source